GetRektBoy724/GetRektBoy724/README.md

 - 🔭 I’m currently working on [SharpUnhooker](https://github.com/GetRektBoy724/SharpUnhooker) and [TripleS](https://github.com/GetRektBoy724/TripleS)
 - 🌱 I’m currently learning anything around C# and hacking
 - 👯 I’m looking to collaborate on anything i find interesting
-- 🤔 I’m looking for help with how to evade AV's memory scans and shellcode survival in memory
+- 🤔 I’m looking for help with how can i stop being a disappointment in front of my parents 🥲
 - 💬 Ask me about anything i know 😂
-- 📫 How to reach me: Use Discord for quick response,my ID : GetRektBoy724#6773
+- 📫 How to reach me: Use Discord for quick response, my ID : GetRektBoy724#6773
 - ⚡ Fun fact: Sometime, age doesn't determine your skills
 - 💵 You want to buy me an ice cream? :
      - Donate BTC at `3Q67rwmy9qQRuhRb6xBuKbb4BdbXZWN1Aa`